Texas Personal Injury & Trial Lawyer

 Serving Beaumont, Orange, Port Arthur, & Surrounding Areas of Texas

-Our Legal Team: Serving Clients through Offices in Beaumont and Orange, Texas At Bush Lewis, our attorneys focus primarily on personal injury.
+Our Legal Team: Serving clients throughout Southeast Texas, including Orange, Jefferson, Hardin, Chambers, Jasper and Newton from our offices in Beaumont, Texas.
+At Bush Lewis, our attorneys focus primarily on personal injury, wrongful death, maritime, probate, and cancer cases.
 We are trial lawyers dedicated to preserving the right to trial by jury and using the power of the law to its fullest extent to seek compensation for damages and gain relief for the victims of wrongs by others.
-We focus on wrongs created by careless conduct, intentional actions, environmental pollution, medical negligence, defective or dangerous products, discrimination, harassment, and retaliation against employees, elder abuse, child abuse, and insurance claims.
-We also handle other significant litigation, including business, commercial construction, tort claims against the government, cancer and other environmental diseases, and pharmaceutical claims.
+We focus on wrongs created by careless conduct, intentional actions, environmental pollution, and insurance claims.
+We also handle other significant litigation, including cancer and other environmental diseases.

 Choosing Your Attorney

 Many lawyers talk about how great they are.
 Bush Lewis lawyers recognize that there are certain objective criteria that are very important in assessing the qualifications of a lawyer:

 - How long has the lawyer been licensed?

 - What (if any) is the lawyer’s national rating from Martindale Hubbell® by judges and lawyers?

 - Has the attorney ever been disciplined by the state bar?

 - Has the lawyer taken care of clients’ business so as to prevent ever having had a legal malpractice judgment or settlement assessed?